alalading0207/SARBA-Net/README.md

 ## Introduction

-Our research is dedicated to exploring **impervious surface (IS) extraction solely from SAR imagery**, aiming to achieve **clear-boundary IS segmentation** even under cloudy or rainy conditions when optical data are unavailable.
+Our research is dedicated to exploring **impervious surface (IS) extraction solely from SAR imagery**, aiming to achieve **IS extraction with clear boundary** even under cloudy or rainy conditions when optical data are unavailable.

 The core idea of **SARBA-Net** is to **leverage boundary perception** to guide deep learning models in recognizing impervious surfaces.